Franklin-oliveira/learning_D3js/4-interactive/README.md

 ### Cryptocurrencies Line Chart

 In this example I applied everything I've learned so far to do a line chart of cryptocurrencies price in US dollars.
 It was an important opportunity for me to practice how to use community's code and adapt it to a custom application.
-The credit also goes to the instructor of  [Udemy - Mastering data visualization in D3.js](https://www.udemy.com/course/masteringd3js) course for providing a sample code which helped me learn how to add elements to this chart (specially the tooltip) in a creative manner.
+The credit also goes to the instructor of  [Udemy - Mastering data visualization in D3.js](https://www.udemy.com/course/masteringd3js) course for providing a sample code which helped me tolearn how to add elements to this chart (specially the tooltip) in a creative manner.

 <p align='center'>
     <img src="./prints/bitcoin.gif">